-Founded in 2009 with the creation of the documentary film Coexist, the Upstander Project has trained more than 2,000 educators and reached thousands more across North America and around the world to encourage upstanding.
+Founded in 2009 with the creation of the documentary film Coexist, and continuing with the Emmy® award-winning feature Dawnland, the Upstander Project has trained more than 2,000 educators and reached thousands more across North America and around the world to encourage upstanding.

-Adam Mazo is the director of the Upstander Project and co-director and producer of First Light, and the feature-length film, Dawnland (Independent Lens, Woods Hole Jury Award for Best Documentary).
-Adam also directed and produced Coexist (WORLD Channel, Africa Movie Academy Award Nominee).
-He is also the co-director and producer of the upcoming shorts Bounty and Dear Georgina.
-He co-founded the Upstander Project in 2009.
-He is originally from Minnesota, graduated from the University of Florida, and now lives in Boston with his wife and sons.
+Adam Mazo is an Emmy® award-winning filmmaker and the director of the Upstander Project.
+He co-founded the Upstander Project with Mishy Lesser in 2009.
+He is the co-director and producer of the Emmy® award-winning feature-length film, Dawnland (Independent Lens, Woods Hole Jury Award for Best Documentary 2018) and First Light (Camden International Film Festival 2016) and Dear Georgina (Camden International Film Festival 2019).
+Adam also directed and produced Coexist (WORLD Channel, Africa Movie Academy Award Nominee 2014).
+He is also the co-director and producer of the upcoming short Bounty.
+His films have been broadcast on domestic and international television, programmed at film festivals and international conferences, and screened at universities, middle and high schools, where they are also often used in curricula.
+He is originally from Minnesota, graduated from the University of Florida, and now lives with his wife and sons in the territory of the Massachusett people in the place known as Boston.

 Mishy Lesser, Ed.D., is the learning director for the Upstander Project and Education Fellow at the Thomas J. Dodd Research Center at the University of Connecticut.
-She is director of the Upstander Academy, a weeklong professional learning experience for teachers and museum educators that focuses on genocide and decolonization and the skills of upstanders.
-Currently Dr. Lesser spends much of her time researching and writing the three-inquiry Teacher's Guide for Dawnland.
-Mishy authored the Coexist Teacher’s Guide to promote learning about the complexity of reconciliation in post-genocide Rwanda.
+She is co-director of the Upstander Academy, a weeklong professional learning experience for teachers and museum educators that focuses on genocide and decolonization and the skills of upstanders.
+Currently Dr. Lesser spends much of her time researching and writing the teachers' and viewers' guides for Dear Georgina and Bounty.
+Mishy authored the twelve-lesson Dawnland Teacher's Guide to help students explore the relationship between the taking of the land and the taking of the children, and the four-lesson Coexist Teacher’s Guide to promote learning about the complexity of reconciliation in post-genocide Rwanda.
 She is a Circle Keeper and has been featured on WBUR (Boston) and PRI/BBC’s The World.
 Mishy was a Fulbright Scholar in Ecuador and spent 12 years learning and working in the Andes.

 CIRCLE OF ADVISERS